alyanrashid317/Sales_Forecasting_Project_12_Month_Forecast/README.md

-Here is the high-impact, manager-level README for your Sales Forecasting project.
-It highlights the transition from simple data tracking to predictive modeling using Python and Prophet.

 📈 12-Month Sales Forecasting: Predictive Strategy via FB Prophet 📌 Executive Summary
 This project shifts the business from reactive reporting to proactive planning.
 By implementing a Facebook Prophet forecasting model, I analyzed four years of historical sales data (2014-2017) to generate a statistically sound 12-month rolling forecast.
 This enables leadership to anticipate market fluctuations, optimize inventory, and set data-backed revenue targets for the 2018 fiscal year.